OskarBrzeski/bad-apple-pdf/README.md

 # Bad Apple to PDF Converter
-A simple script which creates a PDF documents where each page is a frame from Bad Apple.
+A simple script which creates a PDF document where each page is a frame from Bad Apple.
+The document can be watched as a video by flipping through the pages fast enough.

 ## Installation
-Download this repo and enter the directory like so:
+Download this repo and enter the directory:
 ```bash
 git clone https://github.com/OskarBrzeski/bad-apple-pdf.git
 cd bad-apple-pdf